FabioCanavarro/UnitOS/README.md

 * **File system:** Design a simple file system.
 * **Multitasking:** Implement a basic scheduler to allow multiple programs to run concurrently.

-##  Disclaimer

-This project is for educational purposes only.
-It's not intended for production use.